-A cover letter’s main purpose is to convince recruiters that you are a good fit for the company and department.
+A cover letter’s primary purpose is to convince recruiters that you are a good fit for the company and department.
 This means replacing words like ‘feel’ and ‘believe’ with more assertive terms to communicate your confidence in your skills and experience.

 8. Have A CTA

 BIO: Amanda Jerelyn is a recruitment specialist and an authority on hiring management who is currently working as an Academic Advisor at King Essay.
-She is also a fashion enthusiast who spends her spare time designing leather products for her website premiumjackets.com.
+She is also a fashion enthusiast who spends her spare time designing leather products for premiumjackets.com.